arkreen/DataReportApi/README.md

 # Sample Code

-This sample code will send the consume data to Arkreen Network.
+This sample code will send the consumption data to Arkreen Network.

 The running environment of the sample is `Nodejs`, please goto [Nodejs Official Website](https://nodejs.org/en) to install.